 The figure is up from a $25 billion estimate last month, an increase acting Pentagon Comptroller Jay Hurst attributed to “updated repair and replacement of equipment costs and also just general operational costs” associated with keeping forces deployed in the region.

-“We need that by June 11,” Rep. Betty McCollum, the panel’s top Democrat, told Pentagon officials, ordering detailed cost estimates for military personnel, munitions, facilities damage, fuel, and ship maintenance.
+During the House Defense Appropriations hearing, Minnesota Rep. Betty McCollum, the panel’s top Democrat, told Pentagon officials that Congress needs detailed cost estimates for military personnel, munitions, facilities damage, fuel and ship maintenance.
+“We need that by June 11,” she said.

-The hearing also displayed some queasiness among appropriators in both parties over the administration’s broader strategy of financing a massive Pentagon buildup through party-line reconciliation legislation that faces uncertain prospects in Congress, rather than a traditional annual appropriations bill.
+The hearings also showcased some queasiness among appropriators in both parties over the administration’s broader strategy of financing a massive Pentagon buildup through party-line reconciliation legislation that faces uncertain prospects in Congress, rather than a traditional annual appropriations bill.

-Panel Republicans, including House Appropriations Chair Tom Cole, said they backed rebuilding the defense industrial base and expanding weapons production but warned that reconciliation was a risky bet.
+Republicans, including House Appropriations Chair Tom Cole of Oklahoma and Senate Appropriations Chair Mitch McConnell of Kentucky, said they backed rebuilding the defense industrial base and expanding weapons production but warned that reconciliation was a risky bet.

 “I have concerns about the use of reconciliation,” Cole told Hegseth.
 “I don’t have any concerns about the amount.”